|Servicing category||Overall ranking||Management and organization||Loan administration||Ranking outlook|

 Our ranking reflects LNR's:

-- Experienced and tenured senior managers and asset management staff, accompanied by a well-defined organizational structure;
+- Experienced and tenured senior managers and asset management staff, as well as its well-defined organizational structure;

-- Well-automated technology systems that include a proprietary asset management system supporting its platform, allowing for efficient leveraging of its operations;
+- Well-automated technology systems, which include a proprietary asset management system that supports the company's platform and allows for efficient leveraging of its operations;

 - Effective internal controls, including well-detailed policies and procedures for special servicing operations and a high degree of workflow and process automation for asset management activities;

-- Demonstrated ability to successfully resolve a high volume of defaulted CMBS loans and manage real estate-owned (REO) assets of all levels of complexity, albeit with lengthier REO hold periods than those of its peers.
+- Demonstrated track record and ability to successfully resolve a high volume of defaulted CMBS loans and manage real estate-owned (REO) assets of all levels of complexity.

-Since our prior review (see "Servicer Evaluation: LNR Partners LLC," published Feb.
-14, 2019), the following changes and/or developments have occurred:
+Since our prior review (see "Servicer Evaluation: LNR Partners LLC," Jan.
+5, 2022), the following changes and/or developments have occurred:

-In addition to conducting a virtual site visit with servicing management, our review includes current and historical Servicer Evaluation Analytical Methodology data through Dec.
-31, 2019, as well as other supporting documentation provided by the company.
+In addition to conducting a site visit with servicing management, our review includes current and historical servicer evaluation analytical methodology data through Dec.
+31, 2022, as well as other supporting documentation provided by the company.

 |Servicer name||LNR Partners LLC|